 For some data the model provides default values, which should only be used on the basis of careful expert judgment (if no specific data is available).
 Input screens help to guide the user through the process of entering this data and running cases.

-The QRAM considers 13 DG incident scenarios which are representative of key dangerous goods groupings.
+The DG-QRAM considers 13 DG incident scenarios which are representative of key dangerous goods groupings.

 - Heavy Goods vehicle fire with no dangerous goods (20 MW) (back journey after delivering dangerous good)

 - Vehicle carrying DG from class 4.1 and class 9 (100 MW)

 - Boiling Liquid Expanding Vapour Explosion (BLEVE) of Liquid Petroleum Gas (LPG) in cylinders